winster/contract-test-sample/README.md

 ### Spring Cloud Contract based AMQP application
 This application is created as simple as possible.
-You may not find a simpler application anywhere else.
+It uses spring-cloud-contract to verify the message contract at publisher and consumer side
 ### What does the application contain
 1. A Producer application to publish a message to amqp
 2. A Consumer application to receive the message